-Third, self-organisation is often discussed by designers in an instrumental or romantic way (Schreurs & Kuhk, 2014), which prevents them to reveal the plurality of possible exchanges between designers, self-organising citizens, other people involved and the spatial context.
-Design anthropological approaches, like designers using action research (Bradbury & Reason, 2003), have showed that this plurality is revealed by doing research in the field, with people in the field and making rich documentations of ways of self-organising that are encountered in the city context, as a support to design possible futures (Gunn, Otto & Smith, 2013).
-Since design processes in urban contexts, certainly in planning contexts, often take more than ten years, we argued in the past for using – next to these rich accounts of the present – rich descriptions of the history of the addressed groups and the spatial contexts, as a resource for designing the future (as is addressed in counterfactual historiography, Vanginderachter, 2014, see Huybrechts & Hendriks, 2015).
+Third, self-organisation is often discussed by designers in an instrumental or romantic way (Schreurs & Kuhk, 2014), which prevents them from revealing the plurality of possible exchanges between designers, self-organising citizens, the spatial context and other people.
+Anthropological design approaches, like designers using action research (Bradbury & Reason, 2003), have shown that this plurality is revealed by doing research in the field, with people in the field.
+This produces rich documentation of the ways that self-organising is encountered in a city context, and this acts as a support in designing possible futures (Gunn, Otto & Smith, 2013).
+Since design processes in urban and planning contexts often take more than ten years, we argued in the past for using rich descriptions of the history of the addressed groups and the spatial contexts, as a resource for designing the future (as is addressed in counterfactual historiography, Vanginderachter, 2014, see Huybrechts & Hendriks, 2015).

-To conclude this part and to explore further in this article, we will use the working term ‘self-organisation driven PD’, as the practice of designers/researchers who 1. make pluralistic accounts in the field of people who gather with other people and objects (e.g. self-built homes) to share knowledge, experience and concerns, generate ideas and actions, 2. use those exchanges, ideas and actions to transform their imaginations about (spatial) design, 3. which - in -turn - again have the potential to transform the groups and spaces addressed.
+To conclude this part and to explore further in this article, we will use the working term ‘self-organisation driven PD’, as the practice of designers/researchers who 1. make pluralistic accounts in the field of people who gather with other people and objects (e.g. self-built homes) to share knowledge, experience and concerns, generate ideas and actions, 2. use those exchanges, ideas and actions to transform their imaginations about (spatial) design, 3.
+In turn these actions have the potential to transform the groups and spaces addressed.
 Via the case study of self-built communities in Hong Kong, we will explore the opportunities and challenges of self-organisation driven PD.

-Self-built communities in Hong Kong
+Self-built Communities in Hong Kong

-During two years HKDI Desis Lab has been engaged with self-built communities in the area of Sham Shui Po.
-The researchers specifically looked at how people without homes self-organise to construct their own homes, meeting- and workspaces in the streets.
-The goal of the research is to engage these people without homes and the local material knowledge in designing alternative futures for street living in the city of Hong Kong.
-This research has mainly been conducted by one design researcher, Louise Wong, via a PD approach.
-Via action research Wong observed and participated in the daily actions of the self-built communities.
+Over a two-year period Louise Wong, a landscape architecture graduate, engaged with self-built communities in the area of Sham Shui Po.
+Researchers specifically looked at how people without homes self-organised to construct their own homes, meeting- and workspaces in the streets.
+The goal of this research is to engage these people without homes and the local material knowledge in designing alternative futures for street living in the city of Hong Kong.
+Through an action research methodology Wong observed and participated in the daily actions of the self-built communities.
 At several moments in time, she intervened with co-design workshops in which people (people without homes, but also youngsters) could envision how their current home looks like, where they would like to construct their future homes and how they would give form to their home via small modular wooden elements.
-This approach wants to take a step beyond only approaching homelessness as a problem situation that has to be overcome, to an exploration of choices, namely how people imagine living in the streets of Hong Kong.
+This approach wants to take a step beyond only approaching homelessness as a problematic situation that has to be overcome, to an exploration of choices, namely how people imagine living in the streets of Hong Kong.
 It thus becomes a design speculation on new forms of urban living.
-We describe the case of self-built homes, based on the insights we generated when we temporary joined Wong for one month in her fieldwork.
+We describe the case of self-built homes, based on the insights we generated when we temporarily joined Wong for one month of her fieldwork.